pydantic/pydantic-ai/docs/multi-agent-applications.md

 ## Programmatic agent hand-off

-Multiple agents are called in succession, with application code and/or human in the loop responsible for deciding which agent to call next.
+"Programmatic agent hand-off" refers to the scenario where multiple agents are called in succession, with application code and/or a human in the loop responsible for deciding which agent to call next.

 Here agents don't need to use the same deps.

-Here we should two agents used in succession, the first to find a flight and the second to extract the user's seat preference.
+Here we show two agents used in succession, the first to find a flight and the second to extract the user's seat preference.

 ```python {title="programmatic_handoff.py"}
 from typing import Literal, Union